kunai-consulting/qwik-design-system/libs/components/src/calendar/research.md

 - Date of birth (although calendar views can be unwieldy for birthdays)

 ## CSS Considerations
+We use CSS grid to place the calendar elements.
-Implementer needs to create their own CSS to handle placement and styling of the calendar elements.
+Beyond that, the implementer needs to create their own CSS to handle placement and styling of the calendar elements.
 See examples.

 ## API Design